How to look for records of... Health and social policy 1919-1939

 High unemployment levels between the wars were a major influence on economic, social and political practice and theory.

 The existing insurance system was simply inadequate to deal with the increased number of people out of work at the end of the First World War, and successive governments sought new ways to address the problems of widespread poverty.

-To find relevant records, use the advanced search option in our catalogue and search within department reference MH, or one of the series references below, using keywords such as public assistance, casual poor and welfare.
+To find relevant records, use the advanced search option in our catalogue and search within department reference MH, or click on the following series references to search for records within each respective series, using keywords such as public assistance, casual poor and welfare.

 Use some or all of the following records to get started: